Dying alone is the last thing anyone wants. It's also the last thing we want to happen to someone close to us.

-It is the way to face problems without complaining or resorting to any type of assistance.
+It's the way to face problems without complaining or resorting to some kind of help.

-Because of this, people do not come into contact with relatives because the person is expected to carry the weight on his or her back, without disturbing others with their own problems.
+Because of this, people do not get in touch with relatives as the person is expected to carry the weight on their back, without bothering others with their own problems.

-Another factor that increased these cases of solitary death was the bursting of the economic bubble in the 1990s that weakened Japan's economy.
+Another factor that increased these cases of lonely death was the bursting of the economic bubble in the 1990s that weakened Japan's economy.

 Many who worked for corporations retired early.

 The growth of unemployment and middle age hardly found a job.